Abhii-now/string-calculator/README.md

 - **Negative Numbers**: If the input contains negative numbers, an error will be thrown:
   ```
-  Error: Negative numbers not allowed: -1,-2
+  Error: negative numbers not allowed -1,-2
   ```
 - **Invalid Input**: Ensure the input string is properly formatted.
-For custom delimiters, the format should be `//[delimiter]\n`, followed by the numbers.
+For custom multi-length delimiters, the format should be `//[delimiter]\n`, followed by the numbers.
+- **Invalid Input**: Avoid using special regex characters for multiple inputs as they might cause issues.

 ## License